lornebb/Venice-Drone-website/README.md

 - *** insert nav bar hyper links
 - (done) found some sweet image tools on w3 - applyng to logo image - super cool.
 - *** DESIGN better top left logo
+- Add social media and Sign up form to conatct page

 11th May -
 - (done) Must remeber to open HOME on index.html to find the proper page!!!